Buena Vista Depot

 At the intersection of Highway 24 and Main Street

-IT OPENED IN JULY 2011!
-After eight years of fundraising and hard work, the Depot restoration is complete.
+After eight years of fundraising and hard work, the Depot restoration was completed in 2011.
 An exhibit created by Traub Design shows the transportation and railroad history of the valley.
 Come see an authentic and beautiful Depot.

 Admission: $5.00/adult. $1.00/youth 6-18. $10.00/family (2 adults plus kids/grandkids).
 Five and under are free.
 BVH members are free.
 Admission includes a visit to the Heritage Museum.